Halloween Dirt Cups

 • Optional – gummy wormsProject 7 Sour Worms are a great vegan option for these dirt cups.
 You may also see them sold as Joyride Sour Gummy Worms.

-There aren’t any paleo gummy worms that you can buy, but these Homemade Paleo Gummy Worms use all natural ingredients, and the red ones would look really great in these dirt cups!
+If you don’t need them to be vegan, the ingredients in SmartSweets Gummy Worms aren’t that bad.
+There aren’t any paleo gummy worms that you can buy, but these Homemade Paleo Gummy Worms use all-natural ingredients, and the red ones would look really great in these dirt cups!

 How to make dirt cups

-First you make the pudding.
+First, you make the pudding.
 By the way, it’s really important not to taste it with a spoon and put it back in the pudding!
 It’ll make the pudding break down into a runny mess.

 While that’s cooling and chilling, prepare the crust.

-First, you mix together all your dry ingredients.
+First, mix all your dry ingredients together.

 Then add the coconut oil and vanilla.
 Mix until totally combined.